 Sendero El Bosque Encantado is such an epic hike, but you´ll need to ask for a permission to visit online (in advance), as local authorities limit daily visitors to preserve the area.
 However, Anaga´s most-visited trail Sendero de los Sentidos (nearby a parking lot and visitor´s center) does not require any previous permissions and it is suitable for kids (even partially adapted for disabled and baby strollers).

 Dreaming of more magical forests? – Check Bosque de Oma and Hayedo de Otzarreta in The Basque Country, or Fragas do Eume in Galicia.

 8. Green Lake in Lanzarote

 Lago de los Clicos (also Charco de los Clicos) is a green lake formed in a crater of an old volcano on the Spanish island of Lanzarote.
 It owes the spectacular color to the type of algae that grows there.
-The lake is still connected through the underground with an ocean, which maintains the level of water.
+The lake is still connected via the underground with an ocean, which maintains the level of water.

 Landscape lovers, can you imagine the contrast of deep green with emerald blue and volcanic black?!

-More otherworldly landscape in Lanzarote you can’t miss – Lunar Vineyards and Los Hervideros.
+Other otherworldly landscapes in Lanzarote you can’t miss – Lunar Vineyards and Los Hervideros.

 9. Caribbean Blues in Formentera

 It’s hard to beat Formentera when it comes to the Caribbean island experience in Europe.
 While the Mediterranean has quite a few turquoise water spots, like the Blue Lagoon of Cyprus or trendy Ibiza beaches, the paradise coastlines in Spain are forefronted by the Island of Formentera.

-We all need to re-center and refresh our mind every once in a while and there’s no better way to do this than through catching some waves and rays in the middle of a magical natural setting.
-The bluest waters in of Formentera have a bewitching effect on every visitor and will make you experience a Caribbean Paradise in the heart of the Mediterranean.
+We all need to re-center and refresh our minds every once in a while and there’s no better way to do this than by catching some waves and rays in the middle of a magical natural setting.
+The bluest waters of Formentera have a bewitching effect on every visitor and will make you experience a Caribbean Paradise in the heart of the Mediterranean.

 10. Pink Lake in Alicante